 "Those who are looking for simplistic answers will not find them here; those willing to grapple with both the Bible and real life will welcome this opportunity to think carefully about the choices that confront us every single day."

-Erwin W. Lutzer, Senior Pastor, The Moody Church, Chicago, Illinois
+Erwin W. Lutzer, Pastor Emeritus, The Moody Church, Chicago

 "Though they tackle head-on the key philosophical questions, Geisler and Snuffer write in a style that will be easily understood and greatly appreciated by youth and adults alike."